Promoting Environmentally Sound Horticulture Practices

 The Chesterfield Cooperative Extension Office offers presentations to interested garden clubs, civic organizations, homeowner’s associations and other community organizations in Chesterfield County.
 These presentations are given by Chesterfield Master Gardeners and/or by Cooperative Extension staff and are approximately 30 to 45 minutes in length.

 Presentations can cover a range of topics including, but not limited to, the suggested available topics.
 These topics are listed by the suggested presentation season but are all available year-round upon request.
+Requests will be filled based on volunteer Master Gardener availability.

 Suggested Year-round Topics: